science-machine/biomlbench/README.md

 - [ ] Revisit the `generate_submission` method.
 It currently assumes that the targets in train.csv are the last column.
 It also requires data in CSV format...
 - [ ] Update the models used by the AIDE agent.
 - [ ] Find a way to provide task-specific Docker containers for agents.
+- [ ] Figure out what they did in [the MLE-bench version of aideml](https://github.com/WecoAI/aideml/compare/main...thesofakillers:aideml:main) and see if we should implemnt that.

 ## How to wrap a new benchmark database